(All fields required)

 Cincinnati Children's offers CPR classes that teach easy-to-learn emergency procedures to deal with breathing and cardiac emergencies in adults, infants and children.
 Procedures include rescue breathing, CPR and Heimlich maneuver.
 Click her for more information

 Nurses at Cincinnati Children’s are involved in community outreach programs that go beyond local communities and our borders to improve the quality of child health around the world.
-Research nurses are often involved in providing education and training to medical workers in foreign countries, fostering communication and collaboration with local governments and hospitals.
+Research nurses are often involved in providing education and training to medical workers in foreign countries to foster communication and collaboration with local governments and hospitals.
 Recent mission trips have provided essential medical care to 1000-2000 recipients per trip.

 Here are a few countries where our nurses expanded their reach to improve the healthcare of those children in need: